 White discharge, also known as leucorrhoea, is cervical mucus produced by cells in the cervix, vagina and certain bacteria in the vagina, due to the action of estrogen.
 These discharges are natural, odorless and present in all women of childbearing age.
 They vary in texture and quantity from one woman to another, depending on her menstrual cycle.

 In general, they are translucent or whitish: this means that the genital organs are functioning well.
-They enable the vagina to clean itself, protect itself from bacteria, lubricate itself naturally and facilitate the ascent of spermatozoa to the cervix in the event of procreation.
+They enable the vagina to clean itself, protect itself from bacteria, lubricate itself naturally and facilitate the ascent of spermatozoa into the cervix, in the event of procreation.

-Since white discharge is present throughout the intimate life of women of childbearing age, and its presence is due to female hormones, it's only logical that it should disappear with menopause and the drop in estrogen hormone levels.
-However, some menopausal women still experience them.
+Since white discharge is present throughout the intimate life of women of childbearing age, and its presence is due to female hormones, it is logical that it should disappear with the onset of menopause and the drop in estrogen hormone levels.
+However, some post-menopausal women still notice their presence.

 What causes white discharge during menopause?

-It may be normal to still experience white discharge after menopause, but it's important to determine its origins and pay attention to the symptoms associated with it.
-These are generally much less abundant, more liquid and transparent.
+It may be normal to still experience white discharge after the menopause, but it's important to determine its origins and to pay attention to the symptoms associated with it.
+White discharge is generally much less abundant, more liquid and transparent.

 If white discharge persists, it may be due to an infection or senile athrophic vaginitis.

-• If you notice that your discharge is abundant, colored and/or foul-smelling, it's probably infectious vaginitis.
-With the decrease in hormones and thinning of the vaginal walls, the balance of the environment is weakened and bacteria develop more easily.
+- If your discharge is abundant, coloured and/or malodorous, it's probably infectious vaginitis.
+As hormones diminish and the vaginal walls thin, the balance of the environment is weakened, making it easier for bacteria to thrive.
 Several agents may be responsible for this infection: a parasite transmitted sexually (discharge is greenish/greyish and bubbly).
 It is treated with metronidazole.
 Vaginitis can also be due to the development of a yeast that is naturally present in the vagina (the white discharge then has a "curdled milk" appearance).
 A final cause may be the development of bacteria such as Staphylococcus aureus.

 To determine which agent is responsible for the infection, a secretion sample is taken and microbiologically analyzed.

-In more serious cases, discharge can be indicative of vaginal or uterine cancer.
-In fact, liquid vaginal discharge (water) known as hydrorrhea, or bloody discharge, can reveal lesions of the cervix, endometrium (the mucous membrane lining the walls of the uterus) or fallopian tubes.
+In more serious cases, discharge may be indicative of vaginal or uterine cancer.
+In fact, liquid vaginal discharge (water), known as hydrorrhea, or bloody discharge, can reveal lesions of the cervix, the endometrium (the mucous membrane lining the walls of the uterus) or the fallopian tubes.
 They can take the form of polyps, fibroids, pre-cancerous lesions or lesions already at the cancer stage.
 In all cases, they should prompt a consultation with a gynecologist to determine the cause of the lesions.

 Discover our menstrual panties, ideal for white discharge.